“The best defense is a good offense!”

 Basic Eligibility Requirements

 The following list of qualifications is a general guideline and is by no means all inclusive.
-The best way to determine the viability of pursuing litigation against your lender is to speak to an experienced foreclosure attorney.
-There is no obligation, so call us at today!
+The best way to determine the viability of pursuing litigation against your lender is to speak to an experienced mortgage litigation attorney.
+There is no obligation, so call today!

 INCOME AND ASSETS: You can be employed, unemployed, or retired.
 The unemployed or retired should have ample cash reserves and/or other sources of income.